vicoslab/dis_tutorial7/README.md

 #### Development of Inteligent Systems, 2024

 This tutorial contains a modified robot, with an added robot arm with a camera.
-You can move the arm as you wish, placing the camera at a convinient position.
+You can move the arm as you wish, placing the camera at a convenient position.
 This is mainly meant for the parking task and for reading the QR on top of the cylinder, but you are welcome to use it as you wish.

 ![](figs/robot_with_arm.png)
 *You should see the robot in this configuration after starting the simulation*